openedx/openedx-filters/docs/how-tos/create-a-new-filter.rst

             )
             return data.get("user"), data.get("course_key"), data.get("mode")

 - The ``filter_type`` attribute should be set to the filter type that was identified in the previous steps.
+This attribute is used to identify the filter in the :term:`filter configuration`.
 - The ``PreventEnrollment`` class is a custom exception that is raised when the filter should halt the application behavior.
 - The ``run_filter`` method is the main method of the filter that is called when the filter is triggered.
 The method should call the ``run_pipeline`` method, passing down the input arguments and returning the final output of the filter.